delegate365/GovernanceToolkit365/README.md

 # Governance Toolkit 365

 The Governance Toolkit 365 (GT365) provides a compliance coverage across multiple workloads.
-The toolkit runs as Software-as-a-Service and automatically requests usage data from the Microsoft 365 services and delivers summarized and detailed information to custom users and administrators.
+The toolkit runs as **Software-as-a-Service** and automatically requests usage data from the Microsoft 365 services and delivers summarized and detailed information to custom users and administrators.

-Additionally, the Governance Toolkit 365 provides an API for provisioning a new Microsoft 365 Group or a new Microsoft Team.
-See a feature overview at [www.governancetoolkit365.com](https://governancetoolkit365.com/).
+Additionally, the Governance Toolkit 365 provides an API for specific tasks in Microsoft 365 and many **solutions** to automate business processes within M365.
+See a feature overview, FAQ, and videos at [www.governancetoolkit365.com](https://governancetoolkit365.com/).

 ## Setup

 The GT365 is provided as SaaS solution.
-Depending on the planned usage, you can use the reporting part only, the newsletters and the API if required.
-The  onboarding includes these steps.
+Depending on the planned usage, you can use the reporting part only, the solutions, and the API if required.
+We are happy to support for onboarding steps.
+The setup is easy and can be done in a few minutes.
+Here´s how to do it:

 1. Open the [www.governancetoolkit365.com](https://governancetoolkit365.com/) website.
 At the end, there´s a Register link.
 Open that link.
 2. Fill out the form and ensure that you enter **your email address and a valid Microsoft 365 domain**.
 The domain name is usually your email address domain, such as "contoso.com".
 Then, submit the form.
 When submitted, you will see a confirmation such as "Thank you for submitting your request.
 You will receive an email when the approval is done.".